fnproject/tutorials/Introduction/README.md

 Fn is a lightweight Docker-based serverless functions platform you can run on your laptop, server, or cloud.
-In this introductory tutorial we'll walk through installing Fn, develop functions using a number of programming languages (without installing a bunch of runtimes!) and deploy them to a local Fn server.
+In this introductory tutorial we'll walk through installing Fn, develop a function using the Go programming languages (without installing any Go tools!) and deploy them to a local Fn server.
 We'll also learn about the core Fn concepts like applications and routes.